 When providing care to animals at a sanctuary, regular health examinations are one of the most critical things you should provide for every resident.
 Although it can be daunting if your sanctuary has a large number of animals to care for, it is unacceptable to offer lifelong care to individual animals without having the capacity to give each resident their own scheduled health examinations (typically every 6-8 weeks for most species, if not more regularly, and once a month for chickens), even if they appear healthy.
-There are a variety benefits of a short, documented examination beyond evaluating a resident who visibly seems to be doing poorly!
+There are a variety of benefits of a short, documented examination beyond evaluating a resident who visibly seems to be doing poorly!

 Get To Know Individuals

 Providing individual health examinations helps you get to know each resident as an individual who has their own preferences, needs, and dislikes.
 By looking them over and gently handling them, you or your caregivers will have an opportunity to better understand and advocate for the individual lives in your care, rather than focusing solely on your resident population as a whole.
+This is especially important during intake examinations.

 Learn What Healthy Looks Like